What is Juneteenth and Why is it a Holiday?

 The History of Juneteenth

 On Jan.
 1, 1863, President Abraham Lincoln issued the Emancipation Proclamation, which declared all people being held as slaves would henceforth be free.
 Two years later, on Jan.
 31, 1865, the 13th Amendment was passed by Congress.
-It wasn't until that summer, on June 19, 1865, that Union soldiers finally arrived in Galveston Bay, Texas, with news of freedom, according to the NMAAHC.
+But it wasn't until that summer, on June 19, 1865, that Union soldiers finally arrived in Galveston Bay, Texas, with news of freedom, according to the NMAAHC.

 “I went to a Juneteenth festival and learned that enslaved people in Galveston, Texas, did not learn of their freedom until two years after the Emancipation Proclamation was made effective,” she said.

-Braden noted that the Emancipation Proclamation was largely symbolic and didn’t truly mark the end of slavery.
 While Juneteenth is ultimately celebrated as the start of emancipation, there were people in the U.S. who remained enslaved beyond June 19, 1865, as well.

 Misconceptions About Juneteenth

-Although Juneteenth marks Emancipation Day, Braden said that slavery persisted in Delaware and Kentucky, both of which lacked state laws abolishing the institution of slavery.
+Although Juneteenth marks Emancipation Day, slavery persisted in Delaware and Kentucky, both of which lacked state laws abolishing the institution of slavery.
 It wasn't until the 13th Amendment was ratified on Dec.
 6, 1865 — six months after Union troops reached Galveston, Texas, on Juneteenth — that emancipation took effect in these states.

 Flowers also pointed out the phrasing of the 13th Amendment: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States,” said President Abraham Lincoln.